Ada Sudeley

 Ada Maria Katherine Hanbury-Tracy, Baroness Sudeley (née Tollemache; 21 June 1848 – 6 January 1928) was a British author.

 Life

-She was born in 1848.
-She was the only daughter of Isabella and Frederick Tollemache and niece of Lionel Tollemache, 8th Earl of Dysart.
+She was born in 1848 at Ham House, the only daughter of Isabella Anne Forbes and Hon.
+Frederick Tollemache.
+Her uncle was Lionel Tollemache, 8th Earl of Dysart.

-In 1868 she married Charles Hanbury-Tracy, 4th Baron Sudeley in the Chapel at Ham House.
+In 1868, she married Charles Hanbury-Tracy, 4th Baron Sudeley in the Chapel at Ham House.
 He served in the House of Lords and was a fellow of the Royal Society.

-In 1890 she published her book Ham House, Belonging to the Earl of Dysart.
+In 1890, she published her book Ham House, Belonging to the Earl of Dysart.

 Her husband was bankrupt by 1893 and they had to sell Toddington Manor.
-Her husband died in 1922 and their eldest son William inherited the title - she died in 1928.
+Her husband died in 1922 and their eldest son William inherited the title.
+She died in 1928.